zulucmd/zulu/zsh_completions.md

-## Generating Zsh Completion For Your cobra.Command
+## Generating Zsh Completion For Your zulu.Command

 Please refer to [Shell Completions](shell_completions.md) for details.

 ## Zsh completions standardization

-Cobra 1.1 standardized its zsh completion support to align it with its other shell completions.
+Zulu 1.1 standardized its zsh completion support to align it with its other shell completions.
 Although the API was kept backwards-compatible, some small changes in behavior were introduced.

 ### Deprecation summary